carloscasalar/idle-fantasy-story/CONTRIBUTING.md

 We use `revive` for linting.

 ## Generating the mock code
-We use [mockery](https://vektra.github.io/mockery/latest) to generate the mock code.
-Follow the instructions in the mockery documentation to install it.
+Just because the main reason this project exists is to learn, we also have places were we experiment with different mocking approaches.
+In some places we use the well known [mockery](https://vektra.github.io/mockery/latest) lib to generate the mock code (Follow the instructions in the mockery documentation to install it).
+In other places we use manual mocks for the sake of learning and experimenting.

 ## Modifying the gRPC code
 The gRPC code is located in the `api/proto` directory.
 You can modify the `.proto` files in this directory according to your needs.